 Ability tests are designed to measure a child's ability to think, reason and solve problems, without necessarily relying on prior knowledge.
 Ability generally predicts how quickly a child will be able to learn and the level of complexity they can comfortably deal with.

 Measures the ability to think and reason using words and language.
-This including vocabulary, word relationships, classification and deduction.
+This includes vocabulary, word relationships, classification and deduction.

 Measures the ability to think and reason using numbers.
 This includes series, matrices, arithmetical reasoning and deduction.